 More Recipes To Try:

 - Butterscotch Shortbread Dipped in Chocolate: OMG on these.
-Really.
+Really good.

 - Easy White Chocolate Pretzel Bark: An easy, delicious candy.

-- Lemon Shortbread Cookies: See above.
-These are amazing too!
+- Lemon Shortbread Cookies: These are thick, soft, amazing.

-- Naan BLT with Sun Dried Tomato Mayo: A great lunch item..so good!
+- Naan BLT with Sun Dried Tomato Mayo: A tasty lunch item.
+So good!

-- California Fig Banana Bread: With or without frosting, thank you very much 🙂
+- California Fig Banana Bread: With or without frosting, this is a winner.

-- Favorite Chocolate Chip Cookies: Everyone says this, but dang these are good!
+- Favorite Chocolate Chip Cookies: Dang these are good.

-If you’ve tried these Soft Triple Chocolate Cookies, or any other recipe on Studio Delicious, please tell me about in the comments below!
+If you’ve tried these Chocolate Chunk and Pecan Cookies, or any other recipe on Studio Delicious, please tell me about in the comments below!

 Looking for more tips and fresh, homemade recipes?
 Join my email list, tag and follow me on Instagram using #studiodeliciouseats, follow my boards on Pinterest, and see what I’m up to on Facebook and Twitter!